By John Dionicio Sanchez – Black Widow 49/Kingsman 39 – 1968

 The anticipation of what was ahead of us was now ever-present, and I began to sense a feeling I had not felt before.
 The sensation was impossible to ignore and it only became more intense.
 I was overcome with a deep, profound, evil, soul-absorbing feeling of fear.

 In all my time in Vietnam, I had not had this sensation.
 I felt extremely vulnerable, a sensation that would haunt me for almost half a century.
-I tried to suppress his feeling by telling myself that we had just made it through the A Shau Valley without any hostile fire, all aircraft gauges were fine, and we were flying straight and level.
-But then came a radio message from the C&C aircraft onsite of our target that partially diverted my attention, requesting our ETA, and I indicated that we were about 20 minutes out.
+I tried to suppress this feeling by telling myself that we had just made it through the A Shau Valley without any hostile fire, all aircraft gauges were fine, and we were flying straight and level.
+But this feeling was in every part of my being.
+Now came a radio message from the C&C aircraft onsite of our target that partially diverted my attention, requesting our ETA, and I indicated that we were about 20 minutes out.
 As we got closer to our target, I could begin to see flares in the night sky and knew we were inbound to a major event.

 I told him that at 30-second intervals, after my lead run, each aircraft would break out of formation and head to the mountaintop to extract our troops.
 I stated that I wanted the American wounded and/or KIA loaded first and that I would be able to extract a maximum of 10 people at a time, and did not want to be on the ground for more than 10 seconds.
 The other people would advise him of the number of people they could extract.